kelvinlimwj/kelvin-heymax-analytics-pipeline/airflow_dags/README.md

 # Airflow DAGs

-This directory contains Apache Airflow DAGs for orchestrating data ingestion and processing pipelines on Google Cloud Platform.
+This directory contains Apache Airflow DAGs for orchestrating data ingestion and processing pipelines on GCP.

 ## 📄 DAGs Overview